mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

     - Future Additions: Keeping characters together leaves room for adding more characters in the same range (e.g., new symbols or letters for dialects or historical scripts) without disrupting the organization.
     - Backward Compatibility: Software relying on contiguous ranges remains unaffected by updates to the Unicode standard.

-- **Language detection becomes difficult:** Currently the way that text processing works is that:
+- **Language detection becomes a lot easier:** Currently the way that text processing works is that:

 ```js
 if char >= '\u{0590}' && char <= '\u{05FF}' { // Hebrew block